chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DFU_Standalone/readme.txt

    - STM324x9I-EVAL_USBH-FS: to configure the project for STM32F4xx devices using USB OTG FS peripheral
    - STM324x9I-EVAL_USBH-HS-IN-FS: to configure the project for STM32F4xx devices and use USB OTG HS peripheral In FS (using embedded PHY).
- - To run the example, proceed as follows:
+ - To run the application, proceed as follows:
    - Install "DfuSe Demonstrator"
    - Install the DFU driver available in "DfuSe Demonstrator" installation directory
    - Open "DfuSe Demo" and download the "STM324x9I_EVAL_SysTick_0x0800C000.dfu" provided in Binary